Don Lombardi, Fire Chief

 Dan Pfannenstiel, Deputy Chief of Operations

 He holds two Associates Degrees in Applied Science, a Bachelor's Degree from Colorado State University and an Executive Master's Degree in Public Administration from the University of Colorado.
-He is also a Colorado State Certified Peace Officer and a Colorado State certified Paramedic.
+He is also a Colorado State Certified Peace Officer and a Colorado State certified Paramedic, instructs for the International Society of Fire Service Instructors, and is on the Colorado Fire Service Training and Certification Advisory Board for the Governor, representing the Colorado Professional Firefighters.

 Jeremy Metz, Deputy Chief of Administration

-Jeremy Metz began his career in the fire service in 1992 when he served in the Colorado Air National Guard as a firefighter.
-He has been with West Metro Fire Rescue since 1998 and has held several positions, including firefighter/paramedic technician, special teams captain, District Chief, and Division Chief for Emergency Medical Services.
+Jeremy Metz began his career in the fire service in 1992 when he served in the Colorado Air National Guard as a firefighter and EMT.
+He graduated from St. Anthony's paramedic program in 1996 and began his career with West Metro Fire Rescue in 1998.
+At West Metro, he has held several positions, including firefighter/paramedic technician, special teams captain, district chief, and Division Chief for Emergency Medical Services prior to being appointed to Deputy Chief of Administration in 2021.

-Chief Kirkpatrick is a member of the Fire Marshal's Association of Colorado, National Fire Protection Association, National Association of Fire Investigators, and the DHS Fire Service Intelligence Enterprise.
+Chief Kirkpatrick has a degree in fire service management and is a graduate of the Public Safety Leadership Program at Denver University.
+He is a member of the Fire Marshal's Association of Colorado, National Fire Protection Association, National Association of Fire Investigators, and the DHS Fire Service Intelligence Enterprise.
+He is certified as a Colorado Paramedic, P.O.S.T.
+Reserve Officer, Fire and Explosive Investigator, and International Code Council Inspector.